christytan/ords-apex-dbcs/exacs-QA/DataSafeSDD3.md

 ```
 <copy>ALTER SESSION SET CONTAINER=PDB1;</copy>
 ```
-- Expand the `EMPLOYEES` table to view the current columns.
-On the SQL Worksheet, run the following commands to add an `AGE` column to the `EMPLOYEES` table.
+- On the SQL Worksheet, run the following commands to add an `AGE` column to the `EMPLOYEES` table.

 ```
 <copy>ALTER TABLE HCM1.EMPLOYEES ADD AGE NUMBER;</copy>